 Here’s a video demonstrating how to block Twitch ads permanently with a VPN:

-EXPERT TIP: This method works on all devices and browsers with identical setups.
+EXPERT ADVICE: This method works on all devices and browsers with identical setups.
 It can also be used on the Twitch App.

 Not every VPN location will work with Twitch, so we recommend connecting to a server in one of the following countries.